CircuitVerse/Interactive-Book/docs/binary-algebra/ieee-std-754.md

 ## The IEEE 754 Standard

-There are multiple ways of implementenig floating point numbers and arithmetics.
+There are multiple ways of implementing floating point numbers and arithmetics.
 However, since 1985 the IEEE Standard for Floating-Point Arithmetic (IEEE 754) has been available addressing many issues and providing a reliable and portable definition.

 The latest version of the standard was published in 2019 {% cite ieee754std2019 --file books %} and the latest ISO version (identical to the IEEE Std 754) was published in 2020 {% cite iso60559 --file books %}